EPUB vs PDF: Which Format Is Better for Reading? (2026)

 If it was designed for print, PDF keeps it intact.

-iPhone and Android phones.
 EPUB wins easily.
-Text reflows to your screen, you can read one-handed, and battery use is minimal.
-PDFs on a phone are painful — you’re pinching, zooming, and panning around pages that were never designed for a 6-inch screen.
+Text reflows to a 6-inch screen, you can read one-handed, and battery use is minimal.
+PDFs on a phone mean constant pinching, zooming, and panning around pages that were never designed for a small screen.

-Mac and Windows laptops.
-Both work fine on a large screen.
+Both formats work well on a large screen.
 PDFs are more common here because academic and technical work lives in PDF.
-For novels, EPUB is still the more comfortable read.
-BookShelves on Mac opens both formats in the same reader.
+For novels and long reads, EPUB is still more comfortable.
+BookShelves on Mac opens both formats in the same library.
+See our guide to reading EPUBs on Mac for details.

 File Size, Storage, and Syncing

 EPUBs are typically 5-20x smaller than equivalent PDFs.
-A 300-page novel is around 1-2 MB as EPUB but often 20-50 MB as a PDF because the PDF stores full-page images of text rather than the text itself.
+A 300-page novel is around 1-2 MB as EPUB but often 20-50 MB as PDF, because the PDF stores full-page images of text rather than the text itself.

 • Reading on a phone with limited storage

-For the same library, EPUB uses a fraction of the space — which is why apps like BookShelves can keep thousands of books on-device without eating storage.
+For the same library, EPUB uses a fraction of the space.

 DRM and Ownership

-Both formats can carry DRM (Digital Rights Management), but it’s handled differently:
+Both formats can carry DRM (Digital Rights Management):

-EPUB can be plain (no DRM — from Project Gutenberg, Standard Ebooks, Smashwords, your publisher) or DRM-protected (Adobe ADEPT, used by Kobo and most library loans).
-Plain EPUBs work in any reader.
+EPUB comes in two forms: DRM-free (from Standard Ebooks, the Internet Archive, or DRM-free bookstores) and DRM-protected (Adobe ADEPT or Readium LCP, used by Kobo and most library loans).
+DRM-free EPUBs work in any reader app.

-PDF is usually DRM-free unless it’s a commercial academic publication or a purchased ebook from a specific store.
+PDF is usually DRM-free unless it is a commercial academic publication.
 Most PDFs you encounter are freely copyable.

-If you own the file and want to read it on any device of your choosing, plain EPUB is the most portable option.
-DRM-protected files — EPUB or PDF — are tied to whatever app or account you purchased them through.
+If you want to read a file on any device of your choosing, DRM-free EPUB is the most portable option.

-PDF to EPUB conversions are usually rough.
+PDF to EPUB is usually rough.
 PDFs store exact character positions, not document structure, so conversion tools have to guess where paragraphs, headings, and chapters start.
-You end up with broken paragraphs, garbled tables, and weird formatting.
+Text-only PDFs convert better than PDFs with complex layouts, but expect broken formatting.

-The best move: grab the right format upfront.
-If a book is available in both, take the EPUB for screen reading and only grab the PDF if you need to print it.
-And if you’re stuck with a MOBI or AZW file from Kindle, see our guide to reading MOBI and AZW files on Mac.
+The best approach: get the right format upfront.
+If a book is available in both, take the EPUB for screen reading and the PDF only if you need to print it.
+For Kindle-format files (MOBI, AZW3), see our guide to reading MOBI and AZW files on Mac.

 The Bottom Line

-BookShelves handles both EPUB and PDF, so you don’t have to pick one exclusively.
-But when you have the choice, go with the EPUB.
+BookShelves reads both EPUB and PDF, plus comics, MOBI, and FB2, so you do not have to choose one format exclusively.
+But when you have the option, go with the EPUB.

 Frequently Asked Questions